ZenTunturi/ZenBand/README.md

 - Field distributions

 Five different unit cell types for square (cylinders, frames and rings) and hexagonal (regular hex and honeycomb) lattices are built in with the ability to import custom devices.
 Option to choose diagonally anisotropic dielectric permittivity matrices is built in.

+A description of all variables, functions and a walk through of the GUI in ZenBand is given in [ZenBand_instruction.pptx](https://github.com/user-attachments/files/21835193/ZenBand_instruction.pptx).